beetbox/beets/docs/reference/pathformat.rst

 suffices, an arbitrary number is used to distinguish the two albums.

-The default identifiers are ``albumartist album`` and the default disambiguators are ``albumtype year label catalognum albumdisambig releasegroupdisambig``.
+The default identifiers are ``albumartist album`` and the default disambiguators are ``albumtype year label catalognum barcode albumdisambig releasegroupdisambig``.
 So you can get reasonable disambiguation behavior if you just use ``%aunique{}`` with no parameters in your path forms (as in the default path formats), but you can customize the